 We'll ask you to share your full screen when you're doing the exercise, so we can follow along with what you're googling and see how you approach solving the problem at hand.
 We suggest you prepare your desktop and environment for this in advance of the call, and turn on DnD mode, to respect your privacy.

 After the interview, the interviewing engineer might discuss the call with another recruiting engineer, and make a decision about whether they think you're a good fit for us or not.
 This again should only take a few days.
 You will always hear back from us no matter what the outcome.

 If interview #1 went well, you'll be invited to have a second interview.
-This will be a chat with another engineer, and will take a bit longer - 1.5 to 2 hours.
+This will be a chat with Raphael, Engineering Director, and will take a bit longer - 1.5 to 2 hours.
 The setup is the same - a Zoom call, but you won't have to share your screen at any point.

 During this interview we'll go deeper into certain aspects.
 We might ask more advanced technical questions, or followup on certain areas of interest identified during the first interview.
 We will also ask about your soft skills.
 Since code review is a big part of our day jobs, we will ask you to do a code review of a piece of code we will supply.
 At the end as usual there will be some time for questions you may have.

-Lastly there will be a final interview with Tim, Silverfin's co-CEO.
+Lastly there will be a final interview with David, Silverfin's VP Technology.
 This interview will be around 1 hour.
 Partly this will be about getting to know you, learn about your interests and who you are.
 It will also be a final confirmation of your technical knowledge.
 He will ask you to bring a piece of code that you can talk about and walk him through, while he'll ask you questions about it.